SysKitTeam/docs-spdockit/how-to/reports/comments-and-tags.md

 date: 10/01/2018
 ---

-This section describes how to add comments and tags to Farm Explorer Reports and individual Snapshots.
+This section describes how to add comments and tags to Reports and individual Snapshots.

 ### **Comments**